Yogyakarta: Religion

-Islam is the majority religion in Yogyakarta, adhered to by 83.71% of the population, with a relatively significant number of Christians at 15.91% (Catholics 9.68% and Protestants 6.23%).
-A small percentage of the population follows Buddhism (0.26%), Hinduism (0.11%), and Confucianism (0.01%).
+Islam is the majority religion in the city of Yogyakarta, adhered to by 83.81% of the population, with a number of Christians at 15.8% (Catholics 9.61% and Protestants 6.10%).
+A small percentage of the population follows Buddhism (0.25%), Hinduism (0.12%), and Confucianism (0.01%).

 Since its founding, Yogyakarta has been a multicultural city inhabited by various ethnicities and religions.
 Several places of worship have existed for a long time, such as Kauman Great Mosque, Syuhada Mosque, Kotagede Mosque, HKBP Church, Kotabaru Catholic Church, Tjen Ling Kiong Temple, and Fuk Ling Miau Temple.

 Yogyakarta is also the birthplace of one of Indonesia's largest Islamic organizations, Muhammadiyah, founded by K.H.
 Ahmad Dahlan in 1912 in Kauman, Ngupasan, Gondomanan, Yogyakarta.
 To this day, the Central Board of Muhammadiyah is still headquartered in Yogyakarta.

 In 2018, the governor of the Special Region of Yogyakarta, Hamengkubuwono X, called for religious freedoms to be preserved after a terrorist attack against churches and public buildings in Surabaya the same year.